kahunacohen/trackit/README.md

         table: ~

       # if the CSV file has separate withdrawl fields and deposit fields (instead of one amount field),
-      # then map them to deposit/withdrawl table instead of one amount table.
+      # then map them to deposit/withdrawl tables instead of one amount table.
+E.g.:
       - name: withdrawl
         table: withdrawl
       - name: deposit